fsfe/forms/README.md

 The value for confirm is generated automatically by the forms system.
 You should never need to generate this URL yourself.

+### Supported parameters for each registered application user

+Most of the parameters which are available for an application can be set *either* in the API configuration, or in the GET request when calling the API.
+If a parameter is specified in the API configuration, this takes precendence.
+So for instance, if the API configuration sets the To address as `nobody@example.com`, then even if the request includes `to=foo@example.com`, this will be ignored, and the To address set according to the API configuration.

+These are the available parameters for configuration or request:

+ * **from**: sets an explicit From address on emails sent.
+Could contain variables
+ * **to**: one or more recipients, explicit To address.
+Could contain variables
+ * **replyto**: sets an explicit Reply-To header on emails sent
+ * **subject**: sets the Subject of an email.
+Could contain variables
+ * **content**: sets the content (plain text) of an email.
+Could contain variables
+ * **template**: defines which template configuration will be used to provide content.
+Could contain variables

+If both **content** and **template** is set, then **template** will be used instead.

+The following parameters are available only in the API configuration file:

+ * **ratelimit**: controls the number of emails allowed to be sent per hour
+ * **include_vars**: if set to true, then any extra variables provided in a GET request will be made available to the template when rendering an email
+ * **store**: if set to a filename, then information about emails sent will be stored in this file.
+This will not inclue emails which have not been confirmed (if double opt-in is in use).
+ * **confirm**: if set to true, then no email is sent without an explicit confirmation of a suitable e-mail address.
+The email to confirm should be passed in the **confirm** parameter of the GET request (see later)
+ * **redirect**: address to redirect the user to after having accepted and processed a request
+ * **required_vars**: an array with parameter names that has to be presented in request parameters
+ * **headers**: a key-value dictionary that should be included to email as headers.
+Values could contain variables

+## Contribute
+We'd love to get feedback on these practices, ideally in the form of pull requests which we can discuss around.
+To be able to contribute in this way, you need an account on `git.fsfe.org`, which you can get by going to our [account creation page](https://fsfe.org/fellowship/ams/index.php?ams=register).
+This will sign you up for a volunteer account with the FSFE.

+Once you've registered, your account needs to be activated.
+Just shoot a mail to <contact@fsfe.org> or directly to <jonas@fsfe.org> saying you've registered and would like to be activated.
+As soon as your account is activated, you can set a username and proceed to login to `git.fsfe.org`.

+We also accept and appreciate feedback by creating issues in the project (requires the same account creation), or by sending e-mail to, again,
+<contact@fsfe.org> or <jonas@fsfe.org>.

+## License
+This software is copyright 2017 by the Free Software Foundation Europe e.V. and licensed under the GPLv3 license.
+For details see the "LICENSE" file in the top level directory of https://git.fsfe.org/fsfe/forms/